 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This limits the amount of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
-It also involves less natural gas to produce the same rate of heat when compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also involves less natural gas to produce the same volume of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace depends on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may have a significantly shorter life span.
+Generally speaking, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, the unit may not last as long.

 Why Condensing Furnaces Cost More

-A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to maintain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds based on the temperature in your Rapid City home as well as the amount of energy it uses to maintain that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed to manage the higher demand.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will shift to a higher speed to handle the demand.
 This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces